Administrative and public law in London

 ‘Patrick Doris is excellent, he is totally committed, a great manager and really goes the extra mile.‘

 ‘Patrick Doris is an excellent public lawyer.
-We are working with him on some ECHR applications.
-He know his area very well and gives comfort to the client.
-More importantly he is a very nice person to have conversation and for social contact.‘
+He know his area very well and gives comfort to the client – he is also a very nice person.‘

 ‘Patrick Doris: sharp, thoughtful, diligent, over every detail of the case and then some; available, committed and a delight to work with.‘